muratk5n/thirdwave/en/README.md

 federal level, so they resorted to these secondary measures, issues (and were pummeled by them, now the system looks like a joke, the country who fought for slavery cannot guarantee basic freedoms to half of its population).
-If you cant handle the federal level, then well, maybe soon you won't have a federal level.
+If you cant handle the federal level then, well, maybe you won't have a federal level.

 ---